Galacca/GigWatch-Backend/README.md

 Features:

-Add / Remove Friends
-View gigs your friends are attending or interested in

-Mark a gig as attending or interested and switch or remove these statuses Rate a gig
+Add / Remove Friends, view gigs your friends are attending or interested in, mark a gig as attending or interested and switch or remove these statuses, rate a gig